-- 17.8.11 When applying risk-based regulatory capital requirements, there is a risk that an economic downturn will trigger supervisory interventions that exacerbate the economic crises, thus leading to an adverse "procyclical" effect.
-For example, a severe downturn in share markets may result in a depletion of the capital resources of a major proportion of insurers.
-This in turn may force insurers to sell shares and to invest in less risky assets in order to decrease their regulatory capital requirements.
-A simultaneous massive selling of shares by insurers could, however, put further pressure on the share markets, thus leading to a further drop in share prices and to a worsening of the economic crises. - 17.8.12 However, the system of solvency control levels required enables supervisors to introduce a more principles-based choice of supervisory interventions in cases where there may be a violation of the PCR control level and this can assist in avoiding exacerbation of procyclicality effects: supervisory intervention is able to be targeted and more flexible in the context of an overall economic downturn so as to avoid measures that may have adverse macroeconomic effects. - 17.8.13 It could be contemplated whether further explicit procyclicalitydampening measures would be needed.
-This may include allowing a longer period for corrective measures or allowance for the calibration of the regulatory capital requirements to reflect procyclicality dampening measures.
+- 17.8.11 When applying risk-based regulatory capital requirements, there is a risk that an economic downturn will trigger supervisory measures that exacerbate the economic crises, thus leading to an adverse "procyclical" effect.
+For example, a severe downturn in share markets may result in a depletion of the regulatory capital resources of a major proportion of insurers.
+This in turn may force insurers to sell assets with high regulatory capital requirements and to invest in less risky assets in order to decrease the regulatory capital requirements.
+A simultaneous massive selling of such assets by insurers could, however, lead to a further drop in prices and to a worsening of the economic crisis. - 17.8.12 However, the system of solvency control levels enables the supervisor to introduce a more principles-based choice of supervisory measures in cases where there may be a breach of the PCR, and this can assist in avoiding exacerbation of procyclicality effects.
+Supervisory measures

+- are able to be more targeted and flexible in the context of an overall economic downturn so as to avoid measures that may have adverse macroeconomic effects. - 17.8.13 The supervisor should consider whether further explicit procyclicality-dampening measures are needed.
+They may include allowing a longer period for corrective measures or allowance for the calibration of the regulatory capital requirements to reflect procyclicality dampening measures.
 Overall, when such dampening measures are applied, an appropriate balance needs to be achieved to preserve the risk sensitivity of the regulatory capital requirements. - 17.8.14 In considering the impacts of procyclicality, the influence of external factors (for example, the influence of credit rating agencies) should be given due regard.
 The impacts of procyclicality also heighten the need for supervisory cooperation and communication.